-Visual artist and cultural activist Patricia Kaersenhout, born in the Netherlands from Surinamese parents, investigates the meaning of invisibility as the consequence of the African diaspora in
+Visual artist and cultural activist Patricia Kaersenhout, born in the Netherlands from Surinamese parents, developed an artistic journey in which she investigates her Surinamese background in

 relation to her upbringing in a West European culture.
 The political thread in her work raises questions about the African Diaspora’s movements and it’s relation to feminism, sexuality, racism

 and the history of slavery.
 She considers her art practice to be a social one.
 With her projects she empowers (young) men and women of color and supporting un documented refugee women.